ericguan04/stock_market_project/README.md

 ## Stock Market Prediction Project
 Personal project built with:
 * XGBoost: ML Decision Tree algorithm used for predicting tomorrow's stock data
-* sklearn: Random Forest Classifier (ML Decision Tree algorithm) used for prediction
+* scikit-learn: Random Forest Classifier (ML Decision Tree algorithm) used for prediction
 * yfinance: For retrieving up-to-date stock market data sets
 * Streamlit: Used to visualize the project on the web